 The Company's principal financial liabilities comprise other payables and due to related parties.
-The Company has various financial assets, namely, other receivables and bank balances, which arise directly from its operations.
+The Company has various financial assets, namely, other receivables and bank balances, which liquidity risk and foreign currency risk.

-The main risks arising from the Company's financial instruments are interest rate risk, credit risk, liquidity risk and foreign currency risk.
 The management reviews and agrees policies for managing each of these risks which are summarised below: